Page Contents

 Appealing a CHC eligibility decision

-You can appeal against the outcome of a CHC assessment where a decision support tool has been completed when you:
+You can appeal against the outcome of a CHC assessment where a decision support tool has been completed.

 - Disagree with the outcome of the decision support tool